paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 A new soundcard needed to be added to the DELL tower to provide us with the necessary input and output connections.
 The connectivity features we require for our set-up:
 * D-sub 9-pin socket (for the Digital Breakout Cable: AES/EBU & SPDIF).
 This cable will have two XLR plugs at the other end
 * allows for up to 192kHz/24-bit, balanced stereo in/output
-*(There many other technical specifications outlined on the RME

 #### Audio cassette player: [Tascam 122 mk II](https://tascam.com/downloads/tascam/324/122mkIII_TECHDOC.pdf){:target="_blank"}